BBM in Time’s influential list

 President Ferdinand Marcos Jr. has been named one of Time Magazine’s 100 Most Influential People for 2024.

-In an article published on Thursday, Time recognized Marcos’s efforts to stabilize the economy post-pandemic and enhance the Philippines' global standing.
+In an article published on Thursday, Time recognized Marcos’ efforts to stabilize the economy post-pandemic and enhance the Philippines’ global standing.

 Time Magazine correspondent Charlie Campbell praised the head of state for his position on the West Philippine Sea amid China’s growing assertiveness in the disputed maritime area.